Valverde calls on Barca to support Messi after Suarez injury

 Ernesto Valverde has called on his Barcelona team to help star man Lionel Messi as they cope with the absence of the departed Neymar and injured Luis Suarez.

-Barca were thrashed 5-1 on aggregate by rivals Real Madrid in the Supercopa de Espana, with their misery compounded by Suarez suffering a knee injury that will see him miss four or five weeks.
+Barca were thrashed 5-1 on aggregate by rivals Real Madrid in the Supercopa de Espana, with Neymar missed and Suarez suffering a knee injury that will see him miss four or five weeks.

 Now, ahead of their LaLiga opener against Real Betis, Barca have only Messi remaining of their famed 'MSN' strike force and Valverde wants his other players to contribute.